don-lim/2022-standard-nodejs-mysql-web-app/README.md

 ```

 ---
 In order to run this web app, you have to have a working MySQL database instance.
 Set up a MySQL DB with any name for the instance and fill in the DB connection info in the '.env' file in the app root directory.

-You may want to put your domain in package.json and package-lock.json also.
+To set up a DB connection environment, create a file called '.env' in the app root folder using an editor such as VS Code.
+Then, open the file called '.sample-env'.
+Copy everything from '.sample-env' and paste it in your new '.env' file.
+Fill the DB connection info.
+You may also want to put your app name or domain in package.json and package-lock.json also.

+Move to the folder by runnig 'cd /somefolder/another/yourfolder' on your terminal (through running 'cmd' on Windows, Git bash or any ssh client).
+On your terminal, run 'npm install' or 'sudo npm install' to build '/node_modules' folder.
+To make your life easier, install 'nodemon' to run node.js without restarting every time you make a change.
+After installing 'nodemon', you can run 'nodemon server.js' and access the site through 'http://127.0.0.1:3000'.

 Please, feel free to email me.

 ## References